-By the end of the live tweeting for the event, I reached 400 tweets.
+By the end of the live tweeting for the event, I had reached 400 tweets.
 It’s not a lot, but it’s a round number.

-During today, I will do live blogging to cover the whole event.
+Today, I will do live blogging to cover the whole event.
 You can also follow me at @analyticvision on Twitter (ask permission if I’m not on your list).

 Cristi Manafu says this is the first conference streamed live on Facebook.